How to Cope: Handling Constant, Subtle Grief

-Today’s post by guest blogger Laurie Wallin addresses an issue parents of kids with special needs face every, single day.
+Today’s post by guest blogger Laurie Wallin addresses an issue parents of kids with special needs face every single day.
 Grieving the family life they will never have.
-And she gives some practical advice about how to deal with it.
+And she gives some practical advice about how to deal with special needs grief.
 Read on!

 Recently I left my life of raising special needs kids for 3 days of complete relaxation.
 I visited my mom in Arizona and enjoyed meals out, sleeping in, and lots of shopping (sans racing from the premises with tantruming 8-year old).
 It was a delight.